Lemzo44/WildFarmStays-Web/TEST_PROGRESS.md

-# Test Progress Summary - WildFarmStays Supabase Migration
+# Test Progress Summary - WildFarmStays Web Application

-**Last Updated:** Based on recent fixes
+**Last Updated:** All tests successful - 2024

+---

+## 🎉 Test Status: All Tests Successful!

+**Date Completed:** 2024
+**Test Plan Version:** 2.0
+**Environment:** AWS Amplify + Supabase

+All critical and high-priority tests have been completed successfully.
+The application is ready for production deployment.

 ---